Source: theupsidetoaging.com byFiona S Giles

 - longer wound healing times

 A hospital stay is also likely if an elderly person becomes dehydrated.
 The body can become so weakened by this that his or her lifespan can become shortened.
 This study (https://academic.oup.com/ageing/article/44/6/943/80322) showed that dehydration in elderly patients at admission are 6 times more likely to die in a hospital than those who aren’t.
 And another study (https://www.ncbi.nlm.nih.gov/pubmed/8059883) found that seniors admitted to hospital for dehydration had a 50% mortality rate in the following year.
 So, staying hydrated is vital for health and longevity.

 What does dehydration look like?

-Dehydration can cause delirium and confusion in the elderly.
+Dehydration in elderly can cause delirium and confusion.
 As many people with dementia may suffer from these, also look for signs such as: